How to Get Discounts or Cheap Rome Colosseum Tickets

 Children have access to cheaper tickets at a reduced rate

-Children under 18 years of age will not have to pay the full rate when purchasing their tickets to the Colosseum.
+Children under 18 years of age do not have to pay the full price when purchasing tickets to the Colosseum.
 However, they must always be accompanied by an adult.

 How to get cheap tickets to the Roman Forum